rickfay/z17-randomizer/README.md

 - Some text boxes will overflow
 - Mother Maiamai item text is wrong, the text reflects the slots in Ravio's Shop.
 The pictures are correct, use those when selecting which item to upgrade.
 - After turning in the Letter in a Bottle to the Milk Bar owner, the Letter in a Bottle will be available for collection again.
 It can be turned in again, but doing so can lead to some unexpected behavior.
 You may get some "surprise" items this way depending on what the Milk Bar owner had, but these are never part of logic.
-- Bouldering Guy will disappear while the Letter in a Bottle is in your inventory.
-Just turn in the bottle to the Milk Bar owner and he'll reappear.
-If you collected the Letter in a Bottle a second time (don't do that), just turn it in again and he'll reappear.

 ## Special Thanks